Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: Quasistatic driving of glassy states

 All those quantities can be computed at least numerically, for a given interaction potential ${v(r) = \redv(h)}$.
 In practice, the set of equations for $\arga{\Delta,\mathcal{A}=2\Delta_r - \Delta}$ is obtained by extremalization of the free energy~\eqref{eq-fg-scalar-shear}, with ${\partial_{\Delta} {\rm f}_g =0}$ and ${\partial_{\Delta_r} {\rm f}_g =0}$, yielding the following equations:

-Once we have self-consistently determined the values of ${\arga{\Delta,\mathcal{A}}}$ or ${\arga{\Delta,\Delta_r}}$ satisfying these equations (if such a solution exists, we are in the solid phase or at least it can be sustainable), we can compute observables such as the shear stress or the pressure~\cite{book_parisi_urbani_zamponi_2020}.
-The principal interest of including the case with constant random forces is that Eq.~\eqref{eq-MSD-scalar-complete} can then be used more generally to study not only a `strain'-controlled protocol (controlling ${\gamma(t)}$ at ${\hat{f}_0^2=0}$), but also its `stress'-controlled counterpart (controlling ${f_0^2}$ at ${\gamma(t)=0}$).
+If there exists a solution to these equations, this means that we are in the solid phase (or at least that such a solid phase can be sustainable).
+Once we have self-consistently determined the values of ${\arga{\Delta,\mathcal{A}}}$ or ${\arga{\Delta,\Delta_r}}$ satisfying these equations, we can compute observables such as the shear stress or the pressure~\cite{book_parisi_urbani_zamponi_2020}.
+The principal interest of including the case with constant random forces is that Eq.~\eqref{eq-MSD-scalar-complete} can then be used more generally to study not only `strain'-controlled protocols (controlling ${\gamma(t)}$ at ${\hat{f}_0^2=0}$), but also `stress'-controlled counterparts (controlling ${f_0^2}$ at ${\gamma(t)=0}$).
+However, this issue will be further discussed in future work.
 In the next section, we focus on the former case, which was the case under study in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}, for which the corresponding stress is computed as ${\sigma = \partial_{\gamma} {\rm f}_g}$ (see Eq.~(10.15) of~\cite{book_parisi_urbani_zamponi_2020}).